Craig Kelly (snowboarder): Snowboarding

+After returning to Canada, he became involved with the development of Baldface Lodge, near his home in Nelson BC, and concurrently decided to pursue his guiding certification with the Association of Canadian Mountain Guides (ACMG), attempting to become the first accredited snowboard guide in Canada.

+Style

 The distinctive fluid manner with which he rode was recognized and acclaimed in the snowboarding community.
 He was called a "style master" by TransWorld Snowboard Magazine editor Jon Foster.
 Kelly also appeared in an enormous number of video and photo shoots.
 He was known for looking straight at the camera, even in the midst of a difficult aerial manoeuvre.

-The Craig Kelly World Snowboard Camp was created to help kids improve their snowboarding skills.
-From 1988 to 1992 it was located in Whistler Blackcomb.
-Kelly was responsible for the design and development of the following Burton signature models: The Mystery Air, The Craig Kelly Air, The CK Slopestyle, The Cascade, and The Omen.
-Jake Burton is quoted as saying, “When I started listening to Craig that was when my company became successful and really took off,” adding that “… when the rest of the industry listened to Craig, that was when the sport really took off.”